The Future of Air Travel

 Reynolds spoke of the new innovative and revolutionary design of the Airbus A350 XWB as a concept of nature.
 Building an aircraft which embodies the nature around us, such as the adaptive wing design of the aircraft resembling those of a bird which morphs while moving in the air.
 Additionally, the A350 is, according to Airbus themselves:

 “built with over 70% advanced materials; combining carbon composites (53%), titanium and modern aluminium alloys, to create lighter and more cost-efficient aircraft while also reducing maintenance requirements”

-In turn, this will lead to a 25% decrease in CO2 emissions when compared with previous-generation aircrafts.
+In turn, this will lead to a 25% decrease in CO2 emissions when compared with previous-generation aircraft.

 The Future for Airbus

 Reynolds spoke of the future of Airbus and the innovations that are leading to some revolutionary ideas.
-Instead of travelling using various transport methods from a bus, to a train, to a flight on an aircraft, Airbus have decided to re-create and transform these methods of transport.
+Instead of travelling using various transport methods from a bus to a train, to a flight on an aircraft, Airbus has decided to re-create and transform these methods of transport.

-Imagine a two-passenger pod with a set of wheels that’s attached to a quadcopter.
+Imagine a two-passenger pod with a set of wheels that are attached to a quadcopter.
 So, this is a flying vehicle that transforms into a car… Furthermore, the vehicle will also have the ability to attach to other vehicles in order to create a train.

 Yes, you heard correctly.
-Airbus have taken innovation to a new level by creating a multi-modal transportation vehicle that takes on the third dimensions.
+Airbus has taken innovation to a new level by creating a multi-modal transportation vehicle that takes on the third dimension.
 These will relieve congestion on the streets, reduce emissions and most importantly, this will be managed by an Artificial Intelligence platform which will oversee the trips for all passengers and offer alternative routes for a seamless travel experience!